andy660/andy660.github.io/_posts/2024-07-18-Everything You Should Know About VF Corporation's Sale of Supreme - Insights from Chinese Media.md

 ---
-Layout: post
+layout: post
-Title: Everything You Should Know About VF Corporation's Sale of Supreme - Insights from Chinese Media
+title: Everything You Should Know About VF Corporation's Sale of Supreme, Insights from Chinese Media
-Date: 2024-07-18
+date: 2024-07-18
-Tags: FashionChina
+tags: FashionChina
-Comment: false
+comment: false
 ---

 ![Supreme is being bought by EssilorLuxottica](https://img.gugu.ovh/i/2024/07/18/130150.webp)